ncp38/cs241-f24/projects/proj1/index.md

 This method should return a negative integer, zero, or a positive integer if this LargeInt is less than, equal to, or greater than the "`other`"
 LargeInt.
 The specific values of the negative or positive integers don't matter; you can use -1, 0, and +1 if you want.

-To implement this method, invent an algorithm for examining two integers to see which one is bigger, and return an appropriate integer.
+To implement this method, invent an algorithm for examining two integers to see which one is bigger and return an appropriate integer.

 - **Testing**: Test your code in the `testCompareTo()` method.
 You can also use the `testSorting()` method that I wrote for you --- this method illustrates what you can do with classes that implement `Comparable`!